abk5074/abk5074.github.io/_pages/teaching.md

 SOCI 115 - Introduction to Sociology: Building a "Toolkit" for Social Inquiry (Oberlin College)

-SOCI 215 - Criminology: The Sociology of Crime and Incarcration (Oberlin College)
+SOCI 215 - Criminology: The Sociology of Crime and Incarceration (Oberlin College)

 CRIJ 4382 - Social Deviance (Sam Houston State University)